danvergara/dblab/README.md

   version     The version of the project

 Flags:
       --cfg-name string Database config name section
-      --config          get the connection data from a config file (default is $HOME/.dblab.yaml or the current directory) --db string       Database name
+      --config          Get the connection data from a config file (default is $HOME/.dblab.yaml or the current directory) --db string       Database name
       --driver string   Database driver
-  -h, --help            help for dblab
+  -h, --help            Print the help for dblab
       --host string     Server host name or IP
       --limit int       Size of the result set from the table content query (should be greater than zero, otherwise the app will error out) (default 100)
       --pass string     Password for user
       --port string     Server port
-      --schema string   Database schema (postgres only)
+      --schema string   Database schema (Postgres only)
       --socket string   Path to a Unix socket file --ssl string      SSL mode
   -u, --url string      Database connection string
       --user string     Database user